Multitensors as monads on categories of enriched graphs: Categories of enriched graphs

-with $A$ and $B$ each having one object.
-Since $(-)_0$ preserves this coproduct by proposition(\ref{prop:colimits-GV}), $c_A$ and $c_B$ pick out different objects, and so by the construction of coproducts in $\ca GV$, one has $X = (X)(0,1) \iso \emptyset$. \end{proof} Now we describe how the 2-functor $\ca G$ preserves locally (c)-presentable categories and Grothendieck toposes.
-First we require a general lemma which produces a strongly generating or dense subcategory of $\ca GV$ from one in $V$ in a canonical way.
-Recall that an object $D$ of a category $V$ is said to be \emph{small projective} when $V(D,-)$ preserves all small colimits. \begin{lemma} Let $\ca D$ be a full subcategory of $V$ and suppose that $V$ has an initial object.
-Define an associated full subcategory $\ca D_+$ of $\ca GV$ as follows: \begin{itemize} \item $0 \in \ca D_+$. \item $D \in \ca D \implies (D) \in \ca D_+$. \end{itemize} Let $\lambda$ be a regular cardinal. \begin{enumerate} \item If $\ca D$ is a strong generator then so is $\ca D_+$. \cite{KL-NiceVCat} \item If $\ca D$ is dense then so is $\ca D_+$. \item If the objects of $\ca D$ are connected then so are those of $\ca D_+$. \item If $V$ has $\lambda$-filtered colimits and the objects of $\ca D$ are $\lambda$-presentable, then so are those of $\ca D_+$. \cite{KL-NiceVCat} \item If $V$ has small colimits and the objects of $\ca D$ are small projective, then so are those of $\ca D_+$. \end{enumerate} \end{lemma} \begin{proof} Let $f:X \to Y$ be in $\ca GV$.
+in $\CAT$.
+Note moreover that when $V$'s initial object is strict, the fully faithfulness of $i$ implies that of $i^+$. \begin{lemma} Suppose that $V$ has a strict initial object, $\ca D$ is a small category and $i:\ca D \to V$ is a fully faithful functor.
+Let $\lambda$ be a regular cardinal. \begin{enumerate} \item If $i$ is strongly generating then so is $i^+$. \cite{KellyLack-NiceVCat} \item If $i$ is dense then so is $i^+$. \item If the objects in the image of $i$ are connected then so are those in the image of $i^+$. \item If $V$ has $\lambda$-filtered colimits and the objects in the image of $i$ are $\lambda$-presentable, then so are those of $i^+$. \cite{KellyLack-NiceVCat} \item If $V$ has small colimits and the objects in the image of $i$ are small projective, then so are those of $i^+$. \end{enumerate} \end{lemma} \begin{proof} For convenience we regard $i$ as an inclusion of a full subcategory.
+Since $V$ has a strict initial object, $i^+$ is also fully faithful, and so we regard it as an inclusion also.
+Let $f:X \to Y$ be in $\ca GV$.
 Suppose that $\ca GV(0,f)$ is a bijection, and that for all $D \in \ca D$, $\ca GV((D),f)$ are bijections.
 For (\ref{lemcase:Dpr-strong-generator}) we must show that $f$ is an isomorphism.
 To say that $\ca GV(0,f)$ is a bijection is to say that $f$ is bijective on objects, and so it suffices to show that $f$ is fully faithful.
 Let $a,b \in X_0$ and $D \in \ca D$.
 Note that the hom set $V(D,X(a,b))$ may be recovered as the pullback of the cospan

 where $i_0$ and $i_1$ pick out the objects $0$ and $1$ of $(D)$ respectively.
 Moreover the function $V(D,f_{a,b})$ is induced by the isomorphism of cospans

 and so $V(D,f_{a,b})$ is also bijective.
 Since this is true for all $D \in \ca D$ and $\ca D$ is a strong generator, it follows that $f_{a,b}$ is an isomorphism.
 Thus $f$ is fully faithful and so (\ref{lemcase:Dpr-strong-generator}) follows.